-Tokudaiji is a small temple set in one of the most bustling areas in Tokyo's Ueno district.
-It is a Nichiren Buddhist temple that is distinguished by its venerating of the ancient Indian god, Marici—thus the sub-title of the temple: Marishi-ten.
+Tokudaiji is a small temple just off the bustling Ameyayokocho ("Ameyoko") alley very near Ueno in Tokyo.
+Tokudaiji is a Nichiren Buddhist temple that is distinguished by its venerating of the ancient Indian god, Marici—thus the sub-title of the temple: Marishi-ten.

 The exact origins of Tokudaiji are unclear, but it is believed to have been established in the 17th century.

 The normal serenity associated with Buddhism and its temples is nowhere to be found in the vicinity.
 Rather, the surrounding Okachimachi neighborhood is at most times of the day a jam-packed cacophony of sellers and buyers, with most of the stores opening onto and selling directly from the streetfront.

 Okachimachi is the station one stop south of Ueno, and the nearby Ameyoko alley has one of the biggest Asian store presences in Tokyo, especially Chinese, and is the place to go if you want to stock up on Chinese culinary ingredients, as well as a host of other exotic foods.
 There are numerous fish shops, fruit shops, and confectionery shops—in fact, Tokudaiji is completed surrounded by several different wings of the confectionery store, Niki Confectionery.
 There is Japanese food aplenty in Okachimachi, too, and it is where we buy our weekly supply of tofu every crowded, milling, yelling Saturday afternoon.